arjunsavel/cortecs/paper/paper.md

 as 154 MB files of PCA coefficients and 1.1 KB files of PCA vectors (which are reused for each wavelength point).
 These on-disk memory quotes are relatively faithful to the in-memory RAM footprint of the data when stored as `numpy` arrays (2.1 GB for the uncompressed data and 160 MB for the compressed data).
-Reading in the original files takes 1.1 $\pm$ 0.1 seconds, while reading in the compressed files takes 24.4 $\pm$ 0.3 ms. Accessing/evaluating an opacity value takes 174.0 $\pm$ 0.5 ns for the uncompressed data and 789 $\pm$ 5 ns for the compressed data.
+Reading in the original files takes 1.1 $\pm$ 0.1 seconds, while reading in the compressed files takes 24.4 $\pm$ 0.3 ms. Accessing/evaluating a single opacity value takes 174.0 $\pm$ 0.5 ns for the uncompressed data and 789 $\pm$ 5 ns for the compressed data.
 All of these timing experiments are performed on a 2021 MacBook Pro with an Apple M1 Pro chip and 16 GB of RAM.